IIIF/api/source/api/presentation/2.0/index.md

     * Any resource _MAY_ have an attribution label

 logo
 :   A small image that represents an individual or organization associated with the object.
 This could be the logo of the owning or hosting institution.
-It is _recommended_{: .rfc} that a [IIIF Image API][3] service be available for this image for rescaling.
+It is _recommended_{: .rfc} that a [IIIF Image API][image-api] service be available for this image for rescaling.

     Usage:
     {: .usage}